KemPharm – Consenus Indicates Potential 861.5% Upside

-KemPharm with ticker code (KMPH) have now 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 2.5 and 2.5 with the average target price sitting at 2.5.
-With the stocks previous close at 0.26 this now indicates there is a potential upside of 861.5%.
-The 50 day MA is 0.24 and the 200 day moving average is 0.41.
-The market capitalisation for the company is $13m.
-You can visit the company’s website by visiting: http://kempharm.com
+KemPharm with ticker code (KMPH) now have 1 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 2.5 and 2.5 and has a mean target at 2.5.
+Given that the stocks previous close was at 0.26 this now indicates there is a potential upside of 861.5%.
+There is a 50 day moving average of 0.24 and the 200 moving average now moves to 0.4.
+The market capitalisation for the company is $15m.
+Find out more information at: http://kempharm.com

 KemPharm, a specialty pharmaceutical company, discovers and develops various proprietary prodrugs in the United States.
 The company’s product candidate includes KP415 and KP484 for the treatment of attention deficit hyperactivity disorder; and KP879 for the treatment of stimulant use disorder.
 It also provides APADAZ, an immediate-release combination product candidate of benzhydrocodone and acetaminophen to treat the short-term management of acute pain.
 The company has a collaboration agreement with KVK-Tech to manufacture and commercialize APADAZ.
 KemPharm was founded in 2006 and is headquartered in Celebration, Florida.